 C++ compiler options are controlled automatically by the driver.
 A GNU Autotools build system (

 libtool) is used internally, such that there is some scope to modify compiler flags using environment variables such as

 The following Birch-specific options are available.
 The defaults have been set to be appropriate for most models.
-Small performance gains might be realized by tweaking these, and indeed the
+Small performance gains might be realized by tweaking these.

 --disable-memory-pool(default enabled): Enable/ disable the memory pool allocator.
 This is typically a little faster than standard